Bramfield, Suffolk: St Andrew's Church

 The 14th century parish church with its 12th century detached round tower, is dedicated to St Andrew.
 It is the only example of a detached round tower church in Suffolk.
 Both the church and its tower are Grade I listed buildings.

 Bramfield Hall

 Bramfield Hall dates from the 16th century but was substantially altered and extended in the 18th century.
 Built of red brick in three storeys to an H-shaped floorplan, it has a symmetrical 9-bay late 18th century frontage with projecting wings.
 The boundary wall of the estate is a crinkle crankle wall built in a wavy line for extra stability.
 The hall itself is a Grade II* listed building.

-The hall was the home of the Tatlock family for many years.
-Paul Tatlock first bought land here during the early 19th century.
+The hall was the home of the Rabett family for several centuries.
 It was later the home of Gladwyn Jebb, the 1st Baron Gladwyn of Bramfield, who was the acting Secretary-General of the United Nations on its formation in 1945 and is buried in the village at St Andrew's church.